ramashanker/training/spring-boot-kafka/producer/README.md

 # Project
-This Apllication is use understand the basic security mechanism in sprict boot application.
+This Apllication is use understand the basic kafka message producer in sprict boot application.

 ## Import project
 Import the project on either eclipse or inellij as a maven import project